LUCID-staff/Lucid-Staff/Punishment Guidelines.md

 ### Impersonation

-**Criteria**: This is only possible when User has exactly same user as the current Staff member, like PinkyVanes, nnnepiskproto and you get the drill.
+**Criteria**: This is only possible when User has exactly same user as the current Staff member, like PinkyVanes, daxy.x and you get the drill.

 **Punishment**: Warn first, If they don't change it in 1 day.
 Immediate ban